moehmeni/viconly/README.md

 ## Nuxt usage
-You can use Viconly component globally using Nuxt [plugins directory](https://nuxtjs.org/docs/directory-structure/plugins/). create a `viconly.js` in `plugins` directory of your Nuxt project (create the directory itself if it doesn't exist) then declare it in `nuxt.config.js`.
+You can use Viconly component globally using Nuxt [plugins directory](https://nuxtjs.org/docs/directory-structure/plugins/). create a `viconly.js` in `plugins` directory of your Nuxt project (create the directory itself if it doesn't exist) then declare it and Viconly CSS styles in `nuxt.config.js`.

 `/plugins/viconly.js`
 ```js